bparanj/crystal/electronics/book/basics/differentiate-sources.md

 | **Symbol**              | \( \bigoplus\bigominus \), \( \sim \) | \( \rightarrow \) (current arrow)  |
 | **Applications**        | Power supply for devices           | LED drivers, transistor biasing    |

-In summary, a **voltage source** focuses on maintaining a steady voltage, while a **current source** ensures a steady current.
-Each has specific use cases based on the requirements of the circuit or application.
+a **voltage source** focuses on maintaining a steady voltage, while a **current source** ensures a steady current.
+Each has specific use cases based on the requirements of the circuit.